 To reach your stop-smoking goal, it's important to know your reasons for quitting.
 When the going gets tough, they'll remind you of why you're working so hard to ditch cigarettes.
 Some quitters develop smoker's cough or shortness of breath and feel a wake-up call to clear their lungs, open their airways, and improve their health.
 Others are concerned about the example they set for their children, or the hazards of secondhand smoke for their families.
 Your reasons for saying no to cigarettes are unique to you, but living longer shows up on most lists.

 What's amazing is that quitting yields nearly immediate health benefits.
-Within minutes of puffing on that last cigarette, your body begins to change in beneficial ways that will last for years:
+Within minutes of puffing on that last cigarette, your body begins to change in healthy ways:

 - Within 20 minutes, your blood pressure and pulse rate drop to normal.